Emi1699/Jarvis/README.md

 Forked from github user Emi1699.

-Adds Whisper speech to text and ElevenLabs AI text to speech for seamless verbal conversation.
+Adds Whisper speech-to-text and ElevenLabs or Google text-to-speech for seamless verbal conversation.
 Updates GUI accordingly.

 Requires API access to ElevenLabs and OpenAI ChatGPT.

-Whisper is run locally.
+Whisper can be run locally (just uncomment the relevant code), but for speed purposes is run online by default.

 Tested and runs on Windows 10, Python 3.7.16.